Role

 The challenges identified within the papers included:

-• Lack of Accessibility: Local events were challenging to discover and poorly promoted.
+• Lack of accessibility: Local events were challenging to discover and poorly promoted.

-• Inconsistent Tools: Residents relied on fragmented platforms like Facebook, posters, or word of mouth.
+• Inconsistent tools: Residents relied on fragmented platforms like Facebook, posters, or word of mouth.

-• Community Isolation: Young people felt disconnected from local social opportunities.
+• Community isolation: Young people felt disconnected from local social opportunities.

 The solution